-2.4 Lung segmentation as data preparation for classification
+2.3 Lung segmentation as data preparation for classification

 When submitting a new image for analysis and as diagnostic aid, we concentrate on the part of the image that we are interested in, the lung tissue.
 While manual region selection of the image is still possible (using the tool described in 2.1 - only without a label), automatic segmentation is desired to minimize user interaction in the final diagnostic aid step.
-To this aim we use an algorithm described in [10] to find an optimal threshold for lung tissue segmentation, which works on DICOM images having a full 12-bit resolution as well as on the jpeg images from our radiology teaching file.
-As basis for the segmentation we use itk.
-In Figure 2, a lung CT, its segmented version and a view of the outline discovered by the software can be seen.
+To this aim we use an algorithm similar to [11] to find an optimal threshold for lung tissue segmentation, which works on DICOM images having a full 12-bit resolution (or more) as well as on the jpeg images from our radiology teaching file.
+As basis for the segmentation we also use itk.
+In Figure 2 you can see a lung CT, its segmented version and a view of the outline discovered by the software; the outline is stored in an xml file as above and fed into the system to create blocks and classify them.

-Figure 3: A lung CT and the tissue of the two lung halves segmented.
+Figure 2: A lung CT and the tissue of the two lung halves segmented.

-For the final texture classification we do not plan to take into account the entire lung tissue but rather the diagnostically interesting part, which is the outside part of the lung with less vessels that can change the texture strongly and introduce noise for the classification.
+For the final texture classification we do not plan to take into account the entire lung tissue but rather the diagnostically interesting part which is the outside part of the lung with less vessels that can change the texture strongly and introduce noise for the classification.
 The inside part with the vessels is automatically removed from further analysis.

-2.5 Classification of lung blocks
+2.4 Classification of lung blocks

-For the classification step of a new lung image, a partitioning of the image into blocks is performed.
-Then, the features of each block in the (manually or automatically) marked regions corresponding to lung tissue are extracted.
-The samples are created by the block's features and have no label attached to them, yet.
-The integrated classifier performs the classification and attaches a label to each block based on previous learning data.
-Best results are obtained when using a block size in between 16x32 pixels with 32 (resulting in a total of 833 blocks) being slightly better.
-A larger size of the blocks left two few regions.
-We also performed tests with several overlaps but with such a small number of regions this could lead to having the training data overlapping too much with the test data and resulting in incorrectly good results.
+For the classification step of a lung image, a partitioning of the image into blocks is performed, and the system extracts the features of each block in the (manually or automatically) marked regions corresponding to lung tissue.
+This time, the samples are created by the block's features and have no label attached to them.
+The integrated classifier (currently libsvm) now performs the classification and attaches a label to each block of the lung tissue.
+Goal is to find the correct label for each block.
+Tuning the classifier is a difficult part of the problem.
+We use the parameters (kernel type, gamma factor, stop criterion, etc.) which performed best at cross-validation (see step 2.3).

-2.6 Slice selection from a CT volume
+2.5 Slice selection from a CT lung volume

-This step is currently not implemented and will likely be the last part to be done, as its development is not crucial.
-Goal is basically to perform the task of the medical doctor to find the slice(s) that best characterize a disease.
-Once a large database of labeled tissue samples is ready, it will be fairly easy to process the entire volume slice by slice and select those slices with the largest part of the tissue being marked as non-healthy for further inspection.
-To select several slices, we can give the system a combination of maximum number of slices and threshold of unhealthy tissue.
-Selected slices can be marked in the volume data directly by highlighting the part containing most pathologic blocks.
+This step is currently not implemented and will most likely be the last part to be done as its development is not crucial.
+Goal of this step is basically to perform the task of the medical doctor to find the slice(s) that best characterize the disease.
+Once a large database of labeled tissue samples is created it will be fairly easy to process the entire volume slice by slice and select those slices with the largest part of the tissue being marked as non-healthy for further inspection by a medical doctor.
+To select several slices, we can simply give the system a combination of a maximum number of slices and a threshold for percentage of tissue marked unhealthy.
+The selected slices can also be marked in the volume data by highlighting the volume part that contains the most pathologic blocks.